PackElend/FOSScollabTools/README.md

 It is totally clear that there is not a single application what can fulfill all our requirements (at least yet).
 Thus besides being a mature application (although not all of them in my list are so), it shall allow [SSO](https://en.wikipedia.org/wiki/Single_sign-on) and available as container image.

-A good spot starting this research was [LisaDziuba/Awesome-Design-Tools: The best design tools for everything](https://github.com/LisaDziuba/Awesome-Design-Tools) although it doesn't sound like the right starting spot.
+A good spot starting this research was [LisaDziuba/Awesome-Design-Tools: The best design tools for everything](https://github.com/LisaDziuba/Awesome-Design-Tools) and [Which self hosted programs do you use? — LowEndTalk](https://www.lowendtalk.com/discussion/118849/which-self-hosted-programs-do-you-use) although it doesn't sound like the right starting spot.
 This repository is inspired by similar to the before mentioned with inspiration from [Open Design: Freeware tools for creatives – UX Planet](https://uxplanet.org/open-design-freeware-tools-for-designers-f7bdde99f2e0) filled with answers to our requirements

 </details>